 How to use voyage and return stories

-These types of stories need time to tell them.
-An About Us page on your website for example.
+These types of stories need time to tell.
+An About Us page on your website, for example.
 In your printed annual report.
 Told in an interview with a journalist as part of your public relations.

 The client who got healthier after your fitness coaching.
 The client who sorted out their bank balance after your financial planning advice.

-Use voyage and return story types to inspire customers to think about the change that could happen in their own story.
+Use voyage and return story types to inspire customers to think about the change which could happen in their own story.

 In rebirth stories, events force the main character to change their ways.
 A Christmas Carol.
 Groundhog Day.
 Classic rebirth stories.

 A brand rebirth story often reflects a change in the wider world.
-Something that was previously acceptable, but now isn’t.
+Something which was previously acceptable, but now isn’t.

 How to use rebirth stories

-So, for example, we know Nestle still suffer boycotts from stories about promoting infant formula to breastfeeding mums in the 1970s.
+For example, we know Nestle still suffers boycotts from stories about promoting infant formula to breastfeeding mums in the 1970s.
 A bad event.

 But, they’re also one of the first companies to move to full renewable energy in their factories.
 They’ve done something positive which could be a a rebirth story – from corporate villains to corporate heroes.